huggingface/diffusers/docs/source/en/training/text2image.md

 <Tip warning={true}>

 The text-to-image script is experimental, and it's easy to overfit and run into issues like catastrophic forgetting.
-We recommend exploring different hyperparameters to get the best results on your dataset.
+Try exploring different hyperparameters to get the best results on your dataset.

 </Tip>